NDAR/nda-tools/README.md

 ###Credentials
 While not needed for just validation, if you would like to create a package and submit your data to the NDA, you must have an active account with us.
-This can be requested from the [NDAR website](https://nda.nih.gov/user/create_account.html).
+This can be requested from the [NDA website](https://nda.nih.gov/user/create_account.html).
-You can read more about what is needed for contributing data into NDAR [here](https://nda.nih.gov/contribute.html).
+You can read more about what is needed for contributing data into NDA [here](https://nda.nih.gov/contribute.html).

 #####You are now ready to run the client.